Summarize

 This cartel is now regarded as the first example of deliberate obsolescence in the industry.
 Nowadays, similar situations have occurred in the 2000s, the biggest being Apple’s deliberate slowing down of older phones in 2020 to get consumers to switch to a new phone faster.

 Phoebus is easy to cast as a conspiracy of corporate malfeasors.
 However, planned ageing is in line with the views of economists and businessmen who believe that it is bad business to sell any product to a person only once.
 This sales model became so popular with the business community that it gave rise to the new consumer-driven economy.
-In 1928, a timeless statement was madeinAmerican Prosperity: Its Causes and Consequences , Evolution of Distribution” (pages 24 and 25):
+In 1928, a timeless statement was madein“American Prosperity: Its Causes and Consequences , Evolution of Distribution” (pages 24 and 25) by

-“We need to teach consumers to want the new before the old is worn out.”
+and “We must teach consumers to want new things before the old ones are worn out.”

 LEDs took over the world